fsiegrist/devops-bootcamp-02-linux/Notes.md

 - `sudo usermod [OPTIONS] [username]` = Modify a user account
 - `sudo usermod -g devops tom` = Assign 'devops' as the primary group for 'tom' user
+- `sudo usermod -aG sudo tom` = Add the user 'tom' to the 'sudo' group
 - `sudo delgroup tom` = Removes group 'tom'
 - `groups` = Display groups the current logged in user belongs to
 - `groups [username]` = Display groups of the given username